-THE OFFERING

-Common stock offered by us

-10,000,000, excluding 1,500,000 shares of common stock issuable pursuant to the overallotment option granted to the underwriters.

-Common stock to be outstanding after this offering

-10,000,667, excluding 1,500,000 shares of common stock issuable pursuant to the overallotment option granted to the underwriters.

-Use of proceeds

-We plan to use the net proceeds of this offering for investments primarily in Floating Rate Loans in accordance with our investment objective and strategies described in this prospectus and for general working capital purposes.
+THE OFFERING Common stock offered by us 6,700,000, excluding 1,005,000 shares of common stock issuable pursuant to the over-allotment option granted to the underwriters.
+Common stock to be outstanding after this offering 6,700,667, excluding 1,005,000 shares of common stock issuable pursuant to the over-allotment option granted to the underwriters.
+Use of proceeds We plan to use the net proceeds of this offering for investments primarily in Floating Rate Loans in accordance with our investment objective and strategies described in this prospectus and for general working capital purposes.
+The underwriters have agreed to reimburse us for \$350,000 of the estimated \$1,000,000 of offering expenses we expect to incur in connection with this offering.
 We will also pay operating expenses, including management and administrative fees, and may pay other expenses such as due diligence expenses of potential new investments, from the net proceeds of this offering.
 We anticipate that substantially all of the net proceeds of this offering will be used for the above purposes within three to six months from the consummation of this offering, depending on the availability of appropriate investment opportunities consistent with our investment objective and market conditions.
 We cannot assure you that we will achieve our targeted investment pace.

-Pending such investments, we will invest the net proceeds primarily in cash, cash equivalents, U.S. government securities and other high-quality investments that mature in one year or less from the date of investment.
-The Investment Adviser has agreed to waive the portion of the base management fee payable on any net proceeds of this offering that have not yet been invested in portfolio investments, inclusive of any temporary investments in cash, cash equivalents, U.S. government securities and other high-quality investment grade debt investments that mature in 12 months or less from the date of investment.
-See "Regulation-Temporary Investments" for additional information about temporary investments we may make while waiting to make longer-term investments in pursuit of our investment objective.

-Investment Adviser portion of Sales Load

-The Investment Adviser has agreed to pay the underwriters a portion of the sales load in the amount of \$3,000,000 (\$3,450,000 if the underwriters exercise their overallotment option in full).
+Pending such investments, we will invest the net proceeds primarily in cash, cash equi U.S. government securities and other high-quality investments that mature in one year from the date of investment.
+The Investment Adviser has agreed to waive the portion of base management fee payable on any net proceeds of this offering that have not yet be invested in portfolio investments, inclusive of any temporary investments in cash, cash equivalents, U.S. government securities and other high-quality investment grade debt investments that mature in 12 months or less from the date of investment.
+See "Regula Temporary Investments" for additional information about temporary investments we n while waiting to make longer-term investments in pursuit of our investment objective.
+Investment Adviser portion of Sales Load The Investment Adviser has agreed to pay the underwriters a portion of the sales load in the amount of \$2,010,000 (\$2,311,500 if the underwriters exercise their overallotment option in full).
 We (and indirectly our stockholders) will be obligated to repay this amount (a) if during any four consecutive calendar quarter-periods ending on or after the one year anniversary of the closing of the offering, our Pre-Incentive Fee Net Investment Income equals or exceeds 1.75% (7.0% annualized) of our net assets at the beginning of such period (as adjusted for any issuances or repurchases of shares of our common stock) or (b) upon our liquidation.
-If one or more of these events does not occur on or before April 6, 2014, we will not be obligated to repay this amount.
+If one or more of these events does not occur on or before April 7, 2014, we will not be obligated to repay this amount.
 We will repay such amount to the Investment Adviser in cash, and the Investment Adviser has agreed to use such payment to purchase shares of our common stock in the secondary market.

-NASDAQ Global Market symbol

-"PFLT"